Lee Taft’s Full-Day Workshop

 - Tier 1: The known direction of travel with an unknown starting time.
-Drill typically stops after distance is met.
+The drill typically stops after the distance is met.

 - Tier 2: Unknown direction of travel with unknown starting time.
 The drill typically stops after the distance is met.

 - Tier 3: Unknown direction of travel with unknown starting time, with COD being a major driver.

 The Reactive Tier System for Speed exposes the need to correct a low-functioning pattern or support a highly organized pattern.
 Regardless of training teams or individuals, you can have a pre-planned template or an organic plan based on what is assessed.

 Lee will drive home his RTS Principles to clearly understand the truths of athletic movement and the effectiveness of the Reactive Tier System.